Lemon Rice in the Pressure Cooker

 Instructions

-Select Sauté and add butter to cooking pot.
+- Select Sauté and add butter to cooking pot.
 When hot, add the rice.
-Cook, stirring occasionally until rice becomes opaque, about 2 minutes.
+Cook, stirring occasionally, until rice becomes translucent, about 2 minutes.

-When beep sounds turn pressure cooker off, wait 5 minutes and then use a Quick Pressure Release to release pressure.
-When valve drops carefully remove lid, tilting away from you to allow steam to disperse.
+- When the valve drops carefully remove lid.
 Fluff rice with a fork and serve immediately.
-Optional, garnish with chopped fresh parsley.
+Optional, garnish with zest and chopped fresh parsley.

 Can you double this recipe for dinner party?
 Or would you have to add more time?